 Complacency has started to set in where workplace hazards have become wallpaper.
 You need to reinvigorate and wake up employees to focus on workplace hazards that can kill or seriously injure them.
 There is now a need for dedicated hazard perception training.
 This training should be underpinned by the safety hierarchy of controls.
 The training should focus on critical risks and control measures to protect employees.
 Hazard perception training needs to be completed on a recurring basis to regularly refresh and remind.

 Engaging training, influences work health and safety behaviour and improves hazard perception skills.
-The Tap Into Safety Platform offers interactive and engaging hazard perception training that is delivered via smart devices and online.
+The Tap into Safety Platform offers interactive and engaging hazard perception training that is delivered via smart devices and online.
 We focus on critical risk and the common workplace hazards that can kill within industry-specific scenarios.
-The Platform has over 25 pre-built training modules across a range of industry settings.
+The Platform has a substantial library of pre-built training modules across a range of industry settings.
 If we don’t have what you need, we also build custom training content.

 As a business, we are embracing the enhancements in technology.
 Our training isn’t numerous PowerPoint slides shown to a group of employees, followed by a paper questionnaire at the end.
 We use real workplace photographic, 360-degree panoramic examples that workers relate to because it shows their work sites.
-We are using animation and gaming technology to enhance training to engage employees and deliver training in 15 minutes or less.
+We are using animation, gaming technology and microlearning to enhance training to engage employees and deliver training in 15 minutes or less.

 There are 8 common workplace hazards that sit on most company’s critical risk registers.